Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Performance Results

-\textbf{Figure~\ref{fig:pp-social}, social and information network.} We compare pmc, with and without neighborhood cores, to an implementation of the Bron-Kerbosch (BK) algorithm in the \texttt{igraph} network analysis package~\cite{igraph} and to one of our prior algorithms (fmc)~\cite{patt2012cliques}.
-Based on the interpretation of the performance profile plot, we find little difference between using the neighborhood cores and eliminating them -- although it is a bit faster without them.
-However, we find a big difference between our clique finder and the alternatives.
+From the performance profile plots, for these types of networks, we find little difference between using the neighborhood cores and not using them, and somewhat more pronounced difference between using degeneracy ordering versus native ordering.
+Further, we find a big difference between our most optimized method (pmc) and the alternative algorithms.
 Compared to the BK algorithm, we are over 1000 times faster for some problems, and we solve all of the instances.
-Compared to the fmc algorithm, we are about 50 times faster.
+Compared to the FMC algorithm, we are about 50 times faster.
 This illustrates that our algorithm uses properties of the social and information networks to hone in on the largest clique quickly.

-\textbf{Figures~\ref{fig:pp-serial}~and~\ref{fig:pp-16}, DIMACS networks.} On the 32 hard instances of DIMACS problems, in the serial case, the neighborhood cores greatly help reduce the work in the majority of cases.
+\textbf{Figures~\ref{fig:pp-serial}~and~\ref{fig:pp-16}, DIMACS networks.} These plots show results on the 32 hard instances of DIMACS problems in the serial case (a) and in the parallel case (b).
+It can be seen that, in the serial case, the neighborhood cores greatly help reduce the work in the majority of cases.
 In a few cases, they resulted in a large increase in work (the point furthest to the right in the serial figure).
 All of the work involved in computing these cores is parallelized, and we observe that, in parallel, using them is never any worse than about $2^{0.5} \approx 144\%$ the speed of the fastest method.

-\textbf{Summary of results.} \begin{compactitem}[$\cdot$] \item our parallelization strategy is effective, \item our algorithm outperforms the competition dramatically, \item neighborhood core bounds help with challenging problems. \end{compactitem} We recommend using neighborhood cores as they help the algorithm terminate faster with challenging problems and almost never take more than twice the time.
+In summary, we observe that a) our parallelization strategy is effective, b) our algorithm outperforms existing algorithms dramatically, and c) neighborhood core bounds help with challenging problems.
+We recommend using neighborhood cores as they help the algorithm terminate faster with challenging problems and almost never take more than twice the time.